liv-daliberti/grail-simulation/reports/knn/next_video/README.md

 # KNN Next-Video Baseline

-This report summarises the slate-ranking KNN models that predict the next video a viewer will click.
+This report summarizes the slate-ranking KNN models that predict the next video a viewer will click.
-All results are now organised by the three study cohorts that appear in the cleaned GRAIL dataset:
+All results are now organized by the three study cohorts that appear in the cleaned GRAIL dataset:

 - **Study 1 – Gun Control (MTurk)**
 - **Study 2 – Minimum Wage (MTurk)**